 - Learn about university resources and programs that can help you be successful here and beyond.

-- “Hit the ground running” in your integration into UNC Charlotte and the Psychology Department, and getting the most out of your years at UNC Charlotte.
+- “Hit the ground running” in your integration into UNC Charlotte and the Department of Psychological Science, and getting the most out of your years at UNC Charlotte.

 The 2016 CPLC after completing the leadership (ropes) experience.